 Pricing & Features

-Invisalign, price varies: To kick off your Invisalign treatment, you’ll need to have an initial consultation with your dentist or orthodontist of choice.
-The cost of this consultation largely depends on your individual provider.
-Some orthodontists may offer it for free, and others will charge a nominal fee.
+- Invisalign, price varies: Invisalign treatment begins with an initial consultation with your dentist or orthodontist of choice.
+The cost depends on what your doctor chooses to charge.
+Sometimes the consultation is free, and other times there is a nominal fee.
 It’s up to them.

-Invisalign treatment isn’t an all-out price gouge, but it isn’t the most budget-friendly option.
+While Invisalign costs more than Byte, it is important that you don’t think of it as a price gouge.
+You are paying for direct oversight and the benefits that come from in-person care.
 Byte costs less than $2,000 start to finish, making it a great option for penny-pinchers and smart shoppers alike.

 Byte, on the other hand, is completely remote.
 If anything goes wrong, you can contact them via email, phone, text, webchat, or even social media.
 Their customer support hours are from 8:00 am to 6:00 pm PST.
 If you contact them through social media, you should get a response within 24 hours.
 The more ‘traditional’ channels are usually a touch faster; a phone call, for example, will get you an almost immediate response.

-In general, the one-on-one care you get from your Invisalign provider leads to better customer support.
-That said, we think Byte’s model works really well for an at-home aligner company.
+In general, the one-on-one care you get from your Invisalign provider leads to quality and individualized customer support.
+That said, we think Byte advisors do a great job replicating this personal touch.